opencog/opencog/opencog/nlp/aiml/README.md

 * AIML HR extensions -- define a priority level, define a probability of accepting answer.
 * AIML HR -- in a session, never say the same thing twice!
+* general utility -- create an is-member? utility to replace psi-action?

 ### BUGS
 * agians takes too long -- psi-get-member-links is taking too long